 Pumi Breed Maintenance

 The Pumi does require more maintenance than the typical herding breed.
-Because of his corkscrew curls, he needs to be combed at least once a week to remove tangles or sticks from his coat.
-His undercoat will shed seasonally; during this time he does need to be groomed more often to keep matting from occurring.
-Even though he does shed, you will not notice a lot of hair on the carpeting, furniture or clothing.
-Do not ever blow dry his coat, it should only be allowed to dry naturally so the curl comes back and the coat does not dry out and break off.
-He will need to be trimmed every few months and most Pumi owners choose to have him professionally trimmed.
-At the most, a Pumi can be bathed monthly using a mild shampoo that is specially formulated for a curly coat.
-His nails should be clipped as needed, generally when he is trimmed.
-Check his ears weekly to ensure they are clean and free of infection or foul odors.
+Because of their signature corkscrew curls, they need to be combed at least once a week to remove tangles or sticks from the coat.
+The undercoat will shed seasonally; during this time they will need to be groomed more often to keep matting from occurring.
+Even though this dog does shed, you will not notice a lot of hair on the carpeting, furniture or clothing.
+Do not ever blow dry their coat, it should only be allowed to dry naturally so the curl comes back and the coat does not dry out and break off.
+They will need to be trimmed every few months and most Pumi owners choose to have them professionally trimmed.
+At the most, they can be bathed monthly using a mild shampoo that is specially formulated for a curly coat.
+Their nails should be clipped as needed, generally when they are trimmed.
+Check the ears weekly to ensure they are clean and free of infection or foul odors.